-1/Vehicles are registered for two (2) years at time of titling or at the time registration is renewed.
-The fees shown include a \$34.00 surcharge for the EMS system
+1/ Vehicles are registered for two (2) years at time of titling or at the time registration is renewed in Maryland.
+The fees shown include a \$17.00 surcharge for the EMS system

-2/ Autos also subject to personal property tax.
-Rates shown include a \$40.75 state fee on vehicles weighing 4,000 pounds or less and a \$45.75 fee on vehicles weighing more than 4,000 pounds.
+2/ Rates shown include a \$40.75 state registration fee on vehicles weighing 4,000 pounds or less and a \$45.75 fee on vehicles weighing more than 4,000 pounds.
+Autos also subject to a local personal property tax.